node-red/node-red.github.io/docs/user-guide/node-red-admin.md

 Since Node-RED 1.1.0, `node-red-admin` is now built into the `node-red` command - you do not need to install it separately.

-To run it, you use `node-red admin` instead of `node-red-admin`.
+To use the version included with `node-red`, use the command `node-red admin`.

+If you install it separately, you would use the command `node-red-admin`.

 ### Installation

-Install this globally to make the `node-red-admin` command available on your path:
+If you want to install `node-red-admin` separately, you can install it as a global module with:

     npm install -g --unsafe-perm node-red-admin